bhk/rio/doc/concepts.md

 **Orchestrators** are functions that control when and how expressions are evaluated.
-Their result has the same value as their argument, but the computation of that result might be deferred, parallelized, or cached.
+Their result has the same value as their argument, but the computation of that result might be parallelized or cached.

-Since the point of orchestrators is to influence the evaluation of their argument, their [names end in "&"](#lazy-expressions) to defer that evaluation.
+Since the point of orchestrators is to influence the evaluation of their argument, their [names end in "&"](#lazy-evaluation) to defer that evaluation.

 Examples:

- * `&(EXPR)`: Returns its first argument: a deferred computation.
+ * `&(EXPR)`: Returns its first argument: a thunk.

- * `spawn&(EXPR)`: Launches a parallel task to evaluate `EXPR`, returning a deferred computation that waits on the result.
+ * `spawn&(EXPR)`: Launches a parallel task to evaluate `EXPR`, returning a thunk that waits on the result.

  * `memo&(EXPR)`: A memoized expression, evaluated within a [reactive cell](incremental.md#how-it-works).
-The result is a deferred computation.
+The result is a thunk.

 Regarding memoization, `&(EXPR)` and `memo&(EXPR)` differ in a subtle way.
 `&(EXPR)` constructs a deferred computation that will evaluate `EXPR` at